smasongarrison/syllabi/MegaSyllabus.md

 They are an opportunity to earn points through the demonstration of knowledge.

-### It is *ALWAYS* academic dishonesty...
+#### It is *ALWAYS* academic dishonesty...

-It is *ALWAYS* academic dishonesty to copy outside materials directly into a test or quiz.
+- It is *ALWAYS* academic dishonesty to copy outside materials directly into a test or quiz.

-It is *ALWAYS* academic dishonesty to copy lecture notes directly into a test or quiz.
+- It is *ALWAYS* academic dishonesty to copy lecture notes directly into a test or quiz.

-It is *ALWAYS* academic dishonesty to copy powerpoint slides directly into a test or quiz.
+- It is *ALWAYS* academic dishonesty to copy powerpoint slides directly into a test or quiz.

-It is still dishonest if you indirectly copy outside materials into a test or quiz.
+- It is *STILL* dishonest if you indirectly copy outside materials into a test or quiz.

-It is still dishonest if you then edit what you have copied.
+- It is *STILL* dishonest if you then edit what you have copied.
 Frankly that is worse because you tried to hide that you did it.

-It is *ALWAYS* academic dishonesty to share test questions.
+- It is *ALWAYS* academic dishonesty to share test questions.

-It is *ALWAYS* academic dishonesty to post course materials on any third-party websites.
+- It is *ALWAYS* academic dishonesty to post course materials on any third-party websites.

-It is *ALWAYS* academic dishonesty to misrepresent others work as your own.
+- It is *ALWAYS* academic dishonesty to misrepresent others work as your own.

-It is *ALWAYS* academic dishonesty to work together on tests or quizzes.
+- It is *ALWAYS* academic dishonesty to work together on tests or quizzes.
 (And frankly, it is really obvious in Canvas when you work together.
 I literally wrote a R program that checks for working together on tests. )

+## Ethical Use of Artificial Intelligence
+Note: This policy's language was adapted from this [reddit post](https://www.reddit.com/r/Professors/comments/11mmz8k/the_ethical_use_of_artificial_intelligence/)

+As artificial intelligence becomes more prevalent in our daily lives, it is crucial for students to understand the ethical considerations surrounding its use in academic settings.
+In my courses, students are expected to use AI in a manner which upholds the values of academic integrity.
+In general, the use of AI should never compromise development in critical thinking, research, and analysis.
+Along that line, the use of AI to generate content, manipulate the tone of work, create data, or summarize/shorten another author's work for quicker consumption is considered academic dishonesty and strictly prohibited.

+Alternatively, students are encouraged towards using AI to assist in research and writing process in ways which encourage the learning process and mitigate menial tasks.
+For example, students may use AI to create a table to help visualize complex data, develop personalized learning and reading plans, and assist in correcting grammar and spelling errors.

+Please note that any unethical use of AI in my courses will be considered academic dishonesty and may result in disciplinary action.
+Students are responsible for ensuring that their use of AI is in compliance with the course policies on academic integrity.

+## Violations

+Violations of this policy result in a zero for the assignment, my perpetual disappointment, and possible additional penalties and disciplinary actions, including, but not limited to:

+- a referral to honor council,
+- failing the class,
+- a forensic regrading of all previous assessments,
+- forfeiting all extra credit, and
+- being excluded from the course curve, drop policy, late policy, and extra credit.

 <!--chapter:end:0104_honesty.Rmd-->